 SEATTLE - Senior Night 2.
 It sounds like a bad slasher flick, except this time the Washington Huskies are looking to play the part of the psychopath that goes nuts.
-The last time they played the Oregon Ducks, the Ducks were the ones that handled UW like the token blonde that screams bloody murder right before she gets her head lopped off.
+The last time they played the Oregon Ducks, the Ducks were the ones that handled UW like the token blonde that screams bloody murder right before they get their head lopped off.

 It really was that bad.
 The 82-57 dismantling of the Dawgs in Eugene prompted UW Head Coach Lorenzo Romar to say that even if the Huskies won four national championships in the interim, five years from now people would be saying, 'What about that Oregon game?
 What happened there?'